Hampshire & Isle of Wight Wildlife Trust South Down Group

 Details of the Talks planned so far for 2018/19 are shown below.

 We will be bringing the ‘shop in a box’ to our Meeting on 21st November for you to purchase Trust goodies such as their wonderful 2019 wildlife calendar, Christmas cards and other gifts.

 Community Catchment Officer Maggie Shelton presented an illustrated Talk about the geology and ecology of chalk streams and winterbournes which are streams that dry up in the summer and reappear during wetter winter months.

 The purpose of this project, which you may have read about in our Spring magazine, is to protect and improve the headwater streams of the Test and Itchen rivers that are the lifeblood of our chalk rivers.

 A Speaker from Queen Elizabeth Country Park gave us an illustrated talk about the wildlife and management of this local nature reserve and also about the Buriton Chalk Quarries which have recently been reactivated.

-Photographer Rosemary Webb will give us an illustrated talk about the fungi that we might find locally at this and other times of the year.
+Photographer Rosemary Webb gave us an illustrated and very impressive Talk about the fungi that we might find locally at this and other times of the year.